akb89/pyfn/README.md

 the experiments number and is specified using the `-x XYZ` argument, and where the `experiments` directory is located at the same level as the `scripts` directory.
-This opinionated choice has proven extremely useful in launching scripts by batch on a large set of experiments as it avoid having to input the full path each time.
+This opinionated choice has proven extremely useful in launching scripts by batch on a large set of experiments as it avoids having to input the full path each time.

 **Make sure to use**